nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The notification will give the user an update on the progress of the current week.
 The program determines the current week based on the latest week that has at least one actual time input.
+If there is no actual time input in any weeks, it will be considered as week 1.

 Format: `open`